Defunct Memories: Xcitement Wrestling Federation

 The second taping session took place the next day.

-During this timeframe, Kevin Harrington quickly saw there wouldn’t be any return on his investment and pulled out.
+During this timeframe, Kevin Harrington quickly realized that his investment would not yield a return, so he pulled out.

-The XWF would then run three house shows from December 28-30 in Hammond, Indiana, Milwaukee, Wisconsin, and Green Bay, Wisconsin.
-While additional house shows were scheduled for early 2002, they were cancelled due to low ticket sales.
+The XWF ran three house shows from December 28 to 30 in Hammond, Indiana; Milwaukee, Wisconsin; and Green Bay, Wisconsin.
+Additional house shows were scheduled for early 2002, but they were canceled due to low ticket sales.

-Following this, there were rumblings that XWF was now re-aligning their focus on the European market, which never came together.
+Following this, there were rumblings that the XWF was now realigning its focus on the European market, but these never came to fruition.

-By the time Jimmy Hart was prepared to approach networks to discuss potential partnerships, Vince McMahon had already acquired most of the key talent such as Hulk Hogan, Jerry Lawler, Curt Hennig, Roddy Piper, and Rena Mero, among others.
-This immediately disadvantaged the XWF since the footage was outdated, with many marquee names already gone.
+By the time Jimmy Hart was prepared to approach networks to discuss potential partnerships, Vince McMahon had already acquired most of the key talent, such as Hulk Hogan, Jerry Lawler, Curt Hennig, Roddy Piper, and Rena Mero.
+This immediately disadvantaged the XWF, as the footage was outdated, and many marquee names were already gone.

-As expected, networks didn’t have much interest in purchasing the rights to XWF.
+As expected, networks didn’t have much interest in purchasing the rights to the XWF.

-With no national television deal, the XWF was simply a depleted roster featuring outdated episodes that couldn’t be sold.
+Without a national television deal, the XWF had a depleted roster featuring outdated episodes that couldn’t be sold.

 Jimmy Hart purchased the rights to the footage in 2004.